lassorfeasley/swiper.fit/OG_IMAGES_SETUP.md

 3. **Database**: The public URL is saved to `workouts.og_image_url` or `routines.og_image_url`
 4. **Serving**: When social media crawlers request the link, the server returns HTML with meta tags pointing to the stored image

+## Privacy Settings

+### Routines
+**All routines are public by design.** There is no privacy toggle for routines - any routine can be shared and viewed by anyone with the link.
+This simplifies sharing and collaboration.

+### Workouts
+**Workouts have privacy controls.** Users can toggle workout visibility on/off through the share dialog.
+Only public workouts can be viewed via share links.

 ## Supabase Storage Configuration

 For OG images to work properly, the `og-images` bucket must be configured to allow public access.